 Tip 2: Know The Why Of The Game Design

-It is vital to be sure everyone is working toward the same goal.
+It is vital to be sure everyone is working towards the same goal.
 Imagine if one team member doesn’t agree with the mission the game is trying to achieve.
 Clearly state the ‘why’ of the game design in the document.
 You can consider including some visual aspects into the document as well such as storyboard art, which is essential to portray the emotions in scenes.

 Tip 3: Know When The Design Should Be Completed By

 There’s no point getting a written game design document if there are no deadlines being set.
 Imagine constantly going back and forth with the design, constantly tweaking the document as you go.
 Without a doubt, there are many tasks involved, which is why it is always better to set certain deadlines for some important tasks that need to be done.